 Roseville, MN 55113

 About the Event

-The 2017 symposium will explore the impact of disruptive technologies on the freight industry as well as the opportunities and challenges ahead, focusing on vehicle-to-vehicle communications, autonomous vehicles, and mobile apps to improve local delivery operations and advanced routing and scheduling systems that are critical for success in our on-demand world.
+Wangler, president of TMW Systems, offered suggestions for how the freight industry can use technology to adapt and thrive in an extremely competitive environment.
+His presentation also explored the opportunities and challenges ahead, including vehicle-to-vehicle communications, autonomous vehicles, and mobile apps to improve local delivery operations and advanced routing and scheduling systems that are critical for success in our on-demand world.

-In addition, one panel will showcase Duluth's new intermodal service, a partnership between Canadian National Railway (CN) and Duluth Cargo Connect.
-A second panel will examine the freight-related implications of a transportation system shared by commuters and commerce.
+In addition, one panel showcased Duluth's new intermodal service, a partnership between Canadian National Railway (CN) and Duluth Cargo Connect.
+A second panel examined the freight-related implications of a transportation system shared by commuters and commerce.